TheCheeseMeister/FastDDS-User-Test/README.md

 Need OpenSSL installed.

-Create Build folder inside root folder and run "cmake .." (it'll give error :/) Inside the Build folder go to "CMakeCache.txt".
+Create Build folder inside root folder and run "cmake .." (it'll most likely give error :/ if not you win :D) Inside the Build folder go to "CMakeCache.txt".
 Scroll down to "OPENSSL_INCLUDE_DIR:PATH=(some error)".
 Get <path\to\OpenSSL>\include and add that after the =.

 Now run "cmake ..", then "cmake --build ."